GenesisFR/HowToBecomeGoodAtShooters/README.md

 - destroying the drones (preferably with an AR) causes an explosion that can kill her if she's too close
 - staying close to her after she's deployed her drones will make them blow up in her face, potentially killing her
 - unable to deploy drones when disrupted
-- players needs to be in her line of sight in order to be able to target them with her drones, that's why she usually peeks a few seconds after deploying drones (great for riflers/snipers)
+- players need to be in her line of sight in order to be able to target them with her drones, that's why she usually peeks a few seconds after deploying drones (great for riflers/snipers)
-- walking backwards is enough to dodge her drones
+- walking backward is enough to dodge her drones

 #### Medic
 - throws EMP jammers and attempts to revive downed allies via a medical drone